Onești: Culture

 Saint Nicholas is the patron saint of the city, whose inhabitants are predominantly Romanian Orthodox.
 St. Nicholas Day, 6 December, is the municipal day of Onești.

 Popular tourist attractions are Perchiu Hill and the Hero Cross from atop the aforementioned hill, the Municipal History Museum, a steel monument dedicated to the Romanian national poet Mihai Eminescu, and the city park.

+Administration and politics

+The municipality of Onești is administered by a mayor and a local council composed of 19 councilors.
+The mayor, Adrian Jilcu, from the Social Democratic Party, has been in office since 1 November 2024.
+Following the 2024 local elections, the local council has the following composition by political party: